Chapter 10

 We learned in chapter 9 that the format of a function contract is:

-Until this point, we have been leaving off the modifies clause because our functions have not used sequences or global variables.
-We now need to include that clause whenever a function CHANGES the values in a sequence parameter.
-For example, the makeFirstZero function DOES change its sequence parameter, seq, as it sets its first position to 0. makeFirstZero should therefore include this modifies clause:
+However, there is actually a third portion of the function contract that we have ommitted until this point – the Modifies clause.
+This clause is required whenever a function changes the values in a sequence parameter or changes global variables.
+For example, the makeFirstZero function DOES change its sequence parameter, seq, as it sets its first position to 0. makeFirstZero should therefore include this Modifies clause:

-If the function modifies more than one sequence or global variable, they are listed together in a comma-separated list.
+If the function modifies more than one sequence or global variable, they are listed together in a comma-separated list in the Modifies clause.

 Postconditions with sequences